The Pros and Cons of Popular Pontoon Boat Decking Materials and Coverings

 4. No Deck Covering

 Since aluminum deck flooring doesn't require covering, you might save some money with aluminum.
 Vinyl and composite boards may not need covering either.
-It's personal preference and depends on your flooring choice.
+It's a matter of personal preference and depends on your flooring choice.

 If you have a wood pontoon deck, it may need covering.
 The good news?
 There are many choices available at many different price points.
 Who knew there was so much to consider with your pontoon boat decking?